The Stars My Destination: Plot

 Some time later, Foyle re-emerges as "Geoffrey Fourmyle", a nouveau riche dandy.
 Foyle has rigorously educated himself and had his body altered to become a killing machine.
-Through yoga he has achieved the emotional self-control necessary to prevent his stigmata from showing.
+Through yoga, he has achieved the emotional self-control necessary to prevent his tattooed stigmata from showing.
 He seeks out Robin Wednesbury, a one-way telepath, whom he had raped earlier in the novel, and persuades her to help him charm his way through high society.

-Foyle tracks down the crew of the Vorga to learn the identity of the ship's captain, but each is implanted with a death-reflex and dies when questioned.
-Each time, Foyle is tormented by the appearance of "The Burning Man", an image of himself on fire.
+Foyle tracks down the crew of the Vorga to learn the identity of the ship's captain but each person he finds has been implanted with a death-reflex and dies when questioned.
+Each time, Foyle is tormented by the reappearance of "The Burning Man", a vision of him on fire.

 At a society party, Foyle is smitten with Presteign's daughter Olivia.
-He also meets Jisbella again—now Dagenham's lover—who chooses not to reveal Foyle's identity, although Dagenham has realized it anyway (Foyle's alias was implanted in his subconscious mind during Dagenham's interrogation).
+He also meets Jisbella again—now Dagenham's lover—who chooses not to reveal Foyle's identity, although Dagenham has realized it (Foyle's alias was implanted in his subconscious mind during Dagenham's interrogation).
 During a nuclear attack by the Outer Satellites, Foyle goes to Olivia to save her.
 She tells him that to have her, he must be as cruel and ruthless as she is.

-Robin, traumatized by the attacks, tries to buy her way out of her arrangement with Foyle with the name of another Vorga crew member.
-Foyle agrees, but immediately reneges.
-In response, Robin goes to Central Intelligence to betray him.
+Robin, traumatized by the attacks, tries to buy her way out of her arrangement with Foyle by revealing the name of another Vorga crew member.
+Foyle agrees, but reneges and asks Robin to help him to earn Olivia's favours.
+Robin, who had feelings for Foyle all the time, gets jealous and goes to Central Intelligence to betray him.

-Foyle learns that the captain of the Vorga joined a cult on Mars and has had all her sensory nerves disabled, making her immune to conventional torture.
-Foyle kidnaps a telepath to interrogate the captain, and learns that the ship did not rescue him because it was picking up refugees, taking their belongings, and ejecting them into space.
-He also learns that Olivia Presteign was the person in charge.
-Olivia rescues him from Martian commandos, as she sees in Foyle someone who can match her hatred and need to destroy.
+Foyle learns that the captain of the Vorga has joined a Scoptsy cult on Mars and has had all her sensory nerves disabled, making her immune to conventional torture.
+Foyle kidnaps a telepath to interrogate the captain and learns that the ship did not rescue him because it was picking up refugees, taking their belongings and ejecting them into space.
+He also learns that the captain was Olivia Presteign.
+Now she rescues him from Martian commandos, as she sees in Foyle someone who can match her hatred and need to destroy.